grafana/metrictank/docs/config.md

 cert-file = /etc/ssl/certs/ssl-cert-snakeoil.pem
 # SSL key file
 key-file = /etc/ssl/private/ssl-cert-snakeoil.key
-# limit on how many points could be requested in one request.
-1M allows 500 series at a MaxDataPoints of 2000.
+# lower resolution rollups will be used to try and keep requests below this number of datapoints.
 (0 disables limit)
-max-points-per-req = 1000000
+max-points-per-req-soft = 1000000
-# max number of data points to be returned per target
-max-points-per-target = 86400
-# limit on what kind of time range can be requested in one request. the default allows 500 series of 2 years.
+# limit of number of datapoints a request can return.
+Requests that exceed this limit will be rejected.
 (0 disables limit)
-max-days-per-req = 365000
+max-points-per-req-hard = 20000000
 # only log incoming requests if their timerange is at least this duration.
 Use 0 to disable
 log-min-dur = 5min
 ```